Commitment to Our Community

 Examples are easy to come by.
 Our Guilds Child Abuse Prevention and Treatment Center both treats and advocates for kids who cannot speak for themselves.
 The Center has become a regional force in preventing abuse through its work with schools, parent groups, and other community-based organizations.

 Valley Children’s also supports the education of literally thousands of students preparing to become healthcare providers, including nurses, physicians, pharmacists, and many others.
 Online we offer a free pediatric health encyclopedia for families.
 We also partner with many other nonprofits like the March of Dimes, Family Resource Centers, Central Valley Safe Kids Coalition, and the Kern Medically Vulnerable Infant Project.

 The list goes on and on.
 We have become a powerhouse in pediatric healthcare, and we continue to use those same resources for the good of everyone in the region.
 We know that we can’t always be the answer, but whether we offer support or provide creative thinking and planning, we have a lot to offer.
-Please see the hospital’s 2013 Community Benefits Report for a summary of some of the community-based programs and services supported in 2012.
+Please see the hospital’s current Community Benefits Report for a summary of some of the community-based programs and services supported in 2014.
 Also, feel free to review the most current Community Health Needs Assessment (CHNA), completed in early 2013, which will help guide the hospital’s future community benefit efforts.
-The CHNA was facilitated by the Hospital Council of Northern and Central California with support and active participation by area hospitals, including Children’s Hospital.
+The CHNA was facilitated by the Hospital Council of Northern and Central California with support and active participation by area hospitals, including Valley Children’s.

-As a donor, you give to help sick kids, and that is the Hospital’s primary mission.
+As a donor, you give to help sick kids, and that is Valley Children’s primary mission.
 But always remember the other ways we help, and feel good that your support is doing double-work out in the community.
-Giving to Children’s Hospital is a value-added opportunity, and we all benefit from your continued generosity.
+Giving to Valley Children’s is a value-added opportunity, and we all benefit from your continued generosity.

 President & CEO